This story has been updated. It was originally published on October 22, 2019.

 5. Your personal details

-Has your postal address or your email address leaked out on the web?
+Has your postal address or email address leaked out on the web?
 A simple Google Alert can tell you.
 Remember no one else can see these alerts, so your privacy is not at risk here.
-If you do find your email address is out there for everyone to see, you might have been the victim of a hack, or have been listed in an online directory—whatever the context, Google Alerts helps you take action quickly.
+If you do find your email address is out there for everyone to see, you might have been the victim of a hack, or have been listed in an online directory—whatever the context, Google Alerts can help you take action quickly.

 6. Keep tabs on people